 It’s really alarming that everything in that Starbucks case is full of sugar and loaded with carbs.
 My copycat Keto Lemon Pound Cake seems like a major win at only 6g net carbs per slice…and you don’t even need a whole slice.

-Skip the frosting and you cut down on the carbs even more with my Keto Lemon Pound Cake.
-Stays good in the fridge for at least a week, too!
+Skip the frosting.
+You cut down on the carbs even more with my Keto Lemon Pound Cake.
+This copycat cake stays fresh in the fridge for at least a week, too!

 Lemon Buttercream Frosting